Plaque and Calculus

-Plaque is the main cause of gum disease.
+Did you know that Plaque is the main cause of gum disease?
 As patients, this has always been drilled into us to make sure we brush our teeth regularly.
-But what is plaque?!

-The calculus (also known as TARTAR) discussed here is not the mathematics in dentistry!
-It is the calcification and hardening of plaque.
+The calculus (also known as TARTAR) is the calcification and hardening of plaque.
 If you allow the plaque to stagnate for too long without removing it, it calcifies to form a hard, lumpy layer, which cannot be removed with the toothbrush.
-Typically, the occurrence of calculus above the gums happens in 2 places:
+Typically, the occurrence of calculus above the gums happens in two places:

-- tongue side of the lower front teeth, and
+- tongue side of the lower front teeth

 - the cheek side of the upper back teeth

 This is because there are salivary ducts under the tongue and on the sides of the cheek, and the calcium in the saliva hardens the plaque.
 However, the worst part is once calculus is formed, it has the potential to accumulate and deposit more.
 Some people have had it for so long, that they have thought it is part of the teeth!
 There are also some people who are predisposed to the formation of calculus, especially those who smoke.

 The only sure way of removing calculus is by using a scaler – which is part of the scaling process, can sometimes be an uncomfortable procedure.
 So, clean your teeth thoroughly every day to avoid the plaque hardening to calculus!